aro-network/aro-docs/docs/node-operator-guide/aro-pod/aro-pod-faq-troubleshooting.md

 sidebar_label: "FAQ & Troubleshooting"
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';
+import Link from '@docusaurus/Link';

 # FAQ & Troubleshooting
+- **My Dashboard->Node Detail page shows error message: "Node key lost, press 'Restore' button to resume."**
+  The issue stems from an accidentally omitted key on your node.
+Locate the 'Restore' button in the upper-right corner of the Node Detail page to reinstate the key.
+The ARO Pod will return to operational status shortly.

+- **My Dashboard->Node Detail page shows error message: "This Agent version is not supported." or "Outdated Agent version detected."**
+  The issue arises from an outdated version of the Agent software in your ARO Pod.
+Ensure your ARO Pod is connected to the internet and allow time for automatic updates.
+Restarting the ARO Pod may resolve the issue in some cases.

+- **My Dashboard->Node Detail page shows error message: "Restricted Region Detected!"**
+  This is because we have detected that your node is operating in a restricted region, according to certain legal restrictions.
+This may result in the cancellation of your rewards.
+For more details on restricted regions, please refer to our <Link to="/appendix/terms-of-use">Terms of Use</Link>.

 - **What network ports should be open?**
   To ensure proper connectivity and performance, please configure your firewall to allow the following inbound and outbound ports: